 The questions will be chosen from the following list: tyres, steering, brakes, lights, reflectors, direction indicators, audible warning device and the liquids used in the braking system, steering system, engine or elsewhere in the vehicle as a coolant, lubricant, cleaner or otherwise.You can see the questions and answers for the Show Me / Tell Me; safety questions on the drop down menu on this page.

 After the safety questions you will be examined on your general driving and on one reversing exercise.
-The reversing exercise will be chosen from: reversing around a corner, turning in the road or reverse parking.
+The reversing exercise will be chosen from: reversing into a parking bay or reverse parking behind a vehicle parked at the kerb.
 You may also be asked to carry out an emergency stop exercise.

 During the driving test the examiner will give you directions which you should follow.
 Test routes are designed to be as uniform as possible and will include a range of typical road and traffic conditions.

 A section of the driving will involve being tested on independent driving.
-During this part of the test the pupil will be asked to drive for approximately 10 minutes either following a series of directions or by following traffic signs, or a combination of both.
+During this part of the test the pupil will be asked to drive for approximately 20 minutes either following a series of directions given by the examiner, following traffic signs, or a combination of both. you may also have to following instructions from a sat nav.
 If required, the examiner may show the pupil a simple diagram of the intended route to follow.

 Throughout the test you should drive in the way your instructor has taught you.
 If you make a mistake, don’t worry or panic, it might be a less serious driving fault and may not affect your result.
 The examiner will be looking for an overall safe standard of driving.
 You can make up to 15 driving faults and still pass the test (16 or more results in failure).
 However, if you commit one serious or dangerous fault you will fail the test.
 If at any time your examiner considers you to be a danger to other road users your test will be stopped.
 You are allowed to take someone with you on the test; this person must be over 16 years old and will be able to sit in the back seat of the car but must not interfere with any part of the test in any way.